Personal

 The Effect Of Restrictive Dieting On My Body Image

 The mirror in the dance studio was not my friend.
-To make matters worse, teenage boys were very verbal about what they thought about the girl’s bodies around them, talk that should never be allowed to occur.
+To make matters worse, teenage boys were very verbal about what they thought about the girls’ bodies around them, talk that should never have been allowed to occur.

 One boy said I want Lara’s (that’s me) face with that girl’s body (my best friend at the time); Those words ran deep into my self-image for decades after that day.
 The profound question hidden inside was why my body wasn’t enough for his approval as it was.
 I believed it must be because I was overweight.
 In hindsight, I realized it was because my friend was busty and always wore tight tops; I did not.
 Yet I didn’t see that at the time.
-Coping with body image issues as a performer is often met with healing from negative words spoken about or to us as performers.
+Part of how to cope with body image issues as Artists or Performers often involves healing from negative words spoken about or to us.

 The many things I have tried and why they don’t work

 Diets were all over magazine articles at this time in my life.
 Stick-thin was worshipped as the ideal.
 This period trophied the petite frame; anything outside was seen as a failure.
 My peers praised dancers for being skinny; other dancers looked up to them for their thin physiques.
 Not eating much was also admired.
 It was a messed up system.
 Today, the world is improving.
-However, this issue for many performers is still a reality.
+However, this issue is still a reality for many performers.

 I now realize that restricting food intake put my body into starvation mode.
 My overwhelming impulse to eat after starving myself was survival mode, and my lower brain sent loud signals to me to eat and eat a lot.
-This became the yo-yo journey of dying, bingeing, purging, restricting, repeat.
-Often restrictive diets have this effect or similar and can result in weight gain in the long run as our body fights our unbalanced behavior.
+This became the yo-yo journey of dying, bingeing, purging, restricting, and repeating.
+Often, restrictive diets have this effect or similar and can result in weight gain in the long run as our body fights our unbalanced behavior.

 Overcoming poor body image issues and destructive thoughts and behavior

 Overcoming this unhealthy pattern has taken me decades.
-My healing response to this way of eating was to eat adequately, notice-then dismiss urges to overeat, and purge.
+My healing response to this way of eating was to eat adequately, notice and dismiss urges to overeat and purge.
 What works is a healthy eating plan.
-When my body is filled with healthy balanced nutrition, not starving or overstuffed, it doesn’t send overwhelming binge or purge messages.
+When my body is filled with healthy, balanced nutrition, not starving or overstuffed, it doesn’t send overwhelming binge or purge messages.
 Period.
 As a performer, coping with body image issues was not as hard after I ate adequately and dismissed urges.

 I would have never had weight issues if I hadn’t been dieting.
 Dieting and restriction caused my weight issues.
 I now focus on a healthy, balanced eating plan, and I don’t diet.
 Our bodies will restore to the correct weight for ourselves when we eat regularly in a healthy, nutritionally balanced way.
 I know people are doing other things that work for them, but this is what I know works for me.
 If you are struggling with disordered eating, the books that helped me and that I recommend as part of your recovery journey are listed here.

-After I healed the behavior patterns not serving me, I focused on my mind, self-talk, and thoughts.
+After I healed the behavior patterns that were not serving me, I focused on my mind, self-talk, and thoughts.
 I saw a psychologist for issues holding me back.
-I had a mantra when going into a class that the mirror is not who I am, I am fearfully and wonderfully made, and that this class would be therapeutic and not destructive in my life.
+I had a mantra when entering a class: The mirror is not who I am, that I am fearfully and wonderfully made, and that this class would be therapeutic and not destructive.
 It took a long time to transform, but it’s worth the work and journey.

 We have our health and a body to live and move in.
 That can become something we are grateful for each day.
-I realized abusing my body like it was an enemy was counterintuitive to the gift of expressing myself creatively as an artist and the gift of life and health.
-The problem was not me; it was a toxic and broken industry and culture for promoting beauty as only 1 type of ‘look.’
+I realized that abusing my body like it was an enemy was counterintuitive to the gift of expressing myself creatively as an artist and the gift of life and health.
+The problem was not me; it was a toxic and broken industry and culture that promoted beauty as only 1 type of ‘look.’

 We can develop a healthy body image if we don’t have it.

-Be Careful What You let into your mind.
+Be careful about what you let into your mind.

 I saw a post on social media by someone who said, “Until you can learn to control yourself around food, you’ll have weight issues.”
 Although this is true, it is a shaming way of thinking.
 People with body image issues and disordered eating usually want more than anything to be well.
 It takes a lot of help, work, and healing destructive thinking.